CPA-TLS/CPA-TLS/README.md

 ```bash
 export PATH=/usr/local/openssl/bin:$PATH
 ```
-You can add this line to your `~/.bashrc` or `~/.profile` file to have it configured automatically each time you open a new terminal
+You can add this line to your `~/.bashrc` or `~/.profile` file to have it configured automatically each time you open a new terminal.

 ### Verification
 ```bash